GrzegorzKozub/mac/README.md

 1. In System Preferences
   - disable Siri
+  - disable Spotlight Suggestions in Spotlight
+  - exclude home dir and pendrive from Spotlight
   - set your picture in Users & Groups
   - disable Screen Time
   - disable all options in Security & Privacy > Privacy > Analitycs & Improvements